 We’ve done it again!
 For the fourth consecutive year, we return to visit an African country, in search of new solidary and sporting adventures.
 Cameroon was the chosen country for 2017.
 It is called “Africa in miniature” because of its geological and cultural diversity: it has beaches, deserts, mountains, forests and savannahs.

 On a sporting level, its long tradition of footballis prominent, being the African country that has competed the most times in a World Cup.It hasoutstanding players that play on an international, such as Samuel Eto’o, Roger Milla and the legendary Thomas N’kono, the current goalkeeper coach at RCD Espanyol.

 On April 9, a group of 30 people embarked on the trip to the African country, where the most important media of Yaoundé, the capital, awaited us.
 Following a busy press conference with the main local television stations, the group went on to train and adapt itselfto the humid climate of the area.

 The 11th was the long-awaited day, when we would face the Yaoundé Dragons, as classified by the Cameroonian League.
 Until the 60th minute, the score was 1-1 (Goal by Kevin Caballero), but finally the physical superiority of the African players took over, and the Les Franquian players scored no more goals.
 The final result was 5-1 but, as always, it was the least important thing.
 Once again, what we took home was an incredible experience.

-With this trip we have managed to break records.
-Thanks to the solidarity of all the partners, friends and companies of Vallès Oriental we collected about €10,000 for the beautiful project that the Catalan NGO Insolàfrica is developing in the town of Kribi: the construction of a library at the School of Nursing.
+With this trip, we have managed to break records.
+Thanks to the solidarity of all of the partners, friends and businesses of Vallès Oriental, we collected around €10,000 for the fine project that the Catalan NGO Insolàfrica is developing in the town of Kribi: the construction of a library at the School of Nursing.

 This is the view of the Etetack district from Mont Messa: